yui/yeti/README.md

 This is experimental software.
 Use at your own risk.

 You will need Node.js v0.6.x or later.
-Node.js v0.6.11 is recommended.
+Node.js v0.6.12 is recommended.

 If you want to run Yeti Next, clone this project if you haven't yet done so.

     $ git clone git://github.com/reid/yeti.git
     $ cd yeti
-    $ git checkout next

 Now install it.